 IKEA is phasing out the use of wood pallets across its global operations.
 The leading international retailer is converting to the use of paper pallets and the Optiledge for a number of reasons, outlined later in this report.

-In Canada, Natalia stated that she is already seeing the presence of paper pallets in IKEA distribution and retail operations.
-Exact timing of the impending U.S. transition was not immediately available.
+In Canada, Natalia stated that she already sees the presence of paper pallets in IKEA distribution and retail operations.
+The exact timing of the impending U.S. transition was not immediately available.

 Rationale for Switch from Wood Pallets

 IKEA explains that non-wooden handling materials such as paper pallets and plastic loading ledges are lightweight, recyclable alternatives to the traditional wooden pallet.
 The retailer cautions that they require more care during handling, but that they open up a lot of opportunities.

 IKEA notes that while wood pallets have been integral to IKEA’s retail image for many years, they account for almost half of all the pine and spruce used worldwide by IKEA.
 By converting to paper pallets and loading ledges, the company will not only reduce wood consumption but achieve other savings.

 IKEA believes that it will achieve better fill rates in ocean containers and trucks because both loading ledges and paper pallets have a lower profile than the wood pallet, and as well, they can be easily customized to exactly fit the unit load, eliminating any product underhang on the base.